waylonggggg/tp/docs/UserGuide.md

 Role names are case-sensitive.
 For example, `Captain` and `captain` are considered different.
 </box>

-* Edits the cca at the specified `INDEX`.
-The index refers to the index number shown in the displayed cca list.
+* Edits the CCA at the specified `INDEX`.
+The index refers to the index number shown in the displayed CCA list.
 The index **must be a positive integer** (1, 2, 3, …).
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* The new name must not match any existing cca names in the cca list.
+* The new name must not match any existing CCA names in the CCA list.
 * The amount of total sessions must be a non-negative integer.
 * Regardless of the input for the role field, a `Member` role will automatically be created.
-* If an existing student have their role removed from the cca, the student's role will be set to `Member`.
+* If an existing student have their role removed from the CCA, the student's role will be set to `Member`.
 * If an existing student's total sessions is above the new total sessions, the student's total sessions will be set to the new total sessions.

 Examples:
-*  `edit_c 1 c/Volleyball r/Captain r/Vice-Captain t/40` Edits the cca with the first index in the cca list.
+*  `edit_c 1 c/Volleyball r/Captain r/Vice-Captain t/40` Edits the CCA with the first index in the CCA list.
 Renames it to `Volleyball`, updates the available roles to `Captain`, `Vice-Captain` and `Member`, and updates the total sessions to 40.

 ### Adding a CCA to a student: `add_c`